Getting Customer Feedback

 - Getting feedback and thoughts on a newly implemented design.

 - Collecting the date of establishments for your end-users companies.

-- Getting info from users who didn't complete certain Userpilot flows.
+- Getting info from users who didn't complete certain Userpilot experiences.

 - Asking multiple-choice questions on whether your users like a certain feature or not.